Real moduli space of stable rational curves revised: Recognizing the Hopf structure of and of

 Equivalently, the twisted operad $(\Graphs_{2}^{\orient,\odd}, d+[{\gamma^{\orient}},\ttt])$ defines a real algebraic model of the Mosaic operad in the category of (complete) dg-coalgebras. \end{theorem}

 \begin{remark} The functor of differential forms is not a comonoidal functor, thus the dgca's of differential forms of a topological operad is not really a cooperad but is very close to be.
-Following \S3 of~\cite{KW::Framed} and Definition~3.1 of~\cite{Lamb_Vol} the existence of the following commutative diagrams for all pairs $(m,n)$:
+Following \S3 of~\cite{KW::Framed} and Definition~3.1 of~\cite{Lamb_Vol} we show that the following diagrams are commutative for all pairs $(m,n)$: